 A Feminine Mystique – By Betty Friedan

-In the era of blooming feminism concept, The Feminine Mystique is quite an interesting book to start with.
+In the era of the blooming feminism concept, The Feminine Mystique is quite an interesting book to start with.
 First published in 1963, this book by Betty Friedan deals with the amusing beginning of feminism in the United States.
 Friedan, a student of Smith College, was asked to interview her college mates for their 15th Anniversary Reunion, where she found out that almost every woman she talked with wasn’t quite happy about their lives despite having all the luxuries in their lives.
-This led Friedan to a deep digging into the matter and she stated interviewing other suburban housewives.
+This led Friedan to a deep digging into the matter and she started interviewing other suburban housewives.
 However, she found out that this was not only a problem of a small group of women but almost everyone was facing the same.
-Initially she wanted to publish an article about this topic but no magazines wanted to publish the same.
+Initially, she wanted to publish an article about this topic but no magazines wanted to publish the same.
 Eventually, Friedan published her own book.
 Well, we are glad that there is something we can look up to when we need some answers about Feminism.

 I Know Why the Caged Bird Sings – By Maya Angelou

 Based on her early life, Maya Angelou penned-down this beautiful autobiography in 1969.
-This is the first volume of her seven-volume series where she tries to explore things like racism, identity, rape and literacy.
+This is the first volume of her seven-volume series where she tries to explore things like racism, identity, rape, and literacy.
 She called her younger self which is the main character in the book as the “symbolic character for every black girl growing up in America.”
-The story begins with a sweet three year old Maya and her brother being sent to live with their grandmother at Stamps Arkansas and ends with Maya becoming a mother at the age of 16.
-This beautiful book teaches you how to be strong and how your love for literature can bring difference in your life and overcome trauma.
+The story begins with a sweet three-year-old Maya and her brother being sent to live with their grandmother at Stamps Arkansas and ends with Maya becoming a mother at the age of 16.
+This beautiful book teaches you how to be strong and how your love for literature can bring a difference in your life and overcome trauma.

 An Autobiography of Malcolm X – By Alex Haley/ Malcolm X